pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 * Add some left-to-right randomness to where the aliens start.

+* At the very start of the game, you see the aliens cloning themselves while they are still too big.
+Can you get rid of this glitch?

 You can also think about these questions:

 * Do you agree that the stage is the right place for the main control